Hibiscadelphus distans: Description

 Hibiscadelphus distans is a shrub or small tree up to 5 m tall with smooth bark and a rounded crown.
 The heart-shaped leaves are 4–10 cm in length and have rounded serrations on the margins and stellate trichomes (star-shaped hairs) on the upper on lower surfaces.
 The flowers are 3–4 cm long and surrounded by triangular bracts.
 The sepals form a calyx tube around the greenish yellow petals, which turn maroon as they age.
 The fruit is a 2.5 cm long, 1.5 cm wide capsule that is divided into five sections.
 Each section contains two seeds around 5 mm long.
 The capsule dehisces when mature, releasing the seeds.

 Habitat

 Hau kuahiwi is found within low to mid-elevations, between 1000 and 1800 ft in highly degraded remnants of native dry forests.
 The substrate is basaltic bedrock overlain by dry, crumbly red-brown soil.
 The current population exists in the Lower Koaiʻe Canyon, a tributary of Waimea Canyon, at an elevation of roughly 350 m.
 Mean temperature in this habitat ranges from 18.5 to 25.7 C and average annual rainfall is 150 cm.
-Associated plants include kukui (Aleurites moluccana), ʻāhinahina (Artemisia kauaiensis), alaheʻe (Psydrax odorata), lama (Diospyros sandwicensis), nehe (Lipochaeta connata), kōlea (Myrsine spp.), kuluʻī (Nototrichium sandwicense), ʻālaʻa (Pouteria sandwicensis), Sacramento Bur (Triumfetta semitriloba) and āulu (Sapindus oahuensis).
+Associated plants include kukui (Aleurites moluccana), ʻāhinahina (Artemisia kauaiensis), alaheʻe (Psydrax odorata), lama (Diospyros sandwicensis), nehe (Lipochaeta connata), kōlea (Myrsine spp.), kuluʻī (Nototrichium sandwicense), ʻālaʻa (Planchonella sandwicensis), Sacramento Bur (Triumfetta semitriloba) and āulu (Sapindus oahuensis).